Streetwise (1998 film): Cast

+Production

-ProductionStreetwise was filmed in and around the Washington metropolitan area, but primarily in the Anacostia neighborhood of Southeast, Washington, D.C.
+Streetwise was filmed in and around the Washington metropolitan area, but primarily in the Anacostia neighborhood of Southeast, Washington, D.C.
 Several iconic landmarks are featured throughout the film, including the Barry Farms Dwellings (where the Walker family lived), The Awakening sculpture (when it was located in Hains Point), the graffiti Wall of Sheridan Terrace, the Cadillac Motel (in Brandywine, Maryland), Anacostia Park and the Big Chair.
 Several well-known locals made cameos throughout the film, including James "Jas Funk" Thomas (of the go-go band Rare Essence), Tony "Big Tony" Fisher (of the go-go band Trouble Funk), the radio personality Konan (credited as "CJ"), and DJ Kool.

 Although Brown chose fictional characters, comparison could be drawn between Raymond and Rayful Edmond III (a legendary drug lord in D.C.), who was as ruthless in real life as that of Raymond.
 However, Edmond's final fate was abated by prison instead of death.

+Release

-ReleaseStreetwise screened for a few months exclusively at the "AMC Rivertowne Commons 12 Theatre" in Oxon Hill, Maryland before being released on VHS in 1998, and released on DVD in 2004 through Maverick Home Entertainment.
+Streetwise screened for a few months exclusively at the "AMC Rivertowne Commons 12 Theatre" in Oxon Hill, Maryland before being released on VHS in 1998, and released on DVD in 2004 through Maverick Home Entertainment.